martinschorb/pyem/readme.md

 # EM tools

-### a python package to interact with Serial EM to enable automated Transmission Electron Microscopy
+### a Python package to interact with SerialEM to enable automated Transmission Electron Microscopy

 ## Function list: